angt/glorytun/README.md

    The use of UDP and [libsodium](https://github.com/jedisct1/libsodium) allows you to secure your communications without impacting performance.
    Glorytun uses AES only if AES-NI is available otherwise ChaCha20 is used.
-   You can force the use of ChaCha20 for higher security.
+   If you are not cpu bounded, you can force the use of ChaCha20 for higher security.
    All messages are encrypted, authenticated and marked with a timestamp.
    Perfect forward secrecy is also implemented with ECDH over Curve25519.